M. Resolutions to the Biennial General Meeting

 b) i) The Executive Council will develop a position on each resolution to the Convention and, if required, ask permission of the Chairperson to be placed on the speaker’s list for those speaking to the motion.

 ii) Resolutions which have recommendations from Executive to carry or to amend and then carry will be placed into a single motion to Convention and voted on in block.
-Any voting delegate may have a resolution removed from the list if he/she wishes to have that particular resolution debated separately.
+Any voting delegate may have a resolution removed from the list if they wish to have that particular resolution debated separately.
 Delegates will be given the opportunity to have such resolutions removed from the list prior to the calling of the vote on the list of resolutions which are recommended to be carried or amended and carried.
 [Nov/5-6/92] [1995 AGM]

 c) All speakers to each motion at the Convention will be limited to three minutes per speaker.
 When three speakers have spoken in succession on one side of a motion, a call will be made for a speaker on the other side and, if there is no speaker, then the vote would take place after the mover of the original motion has had the opportunity to close debate.
 [1997 AGM]